wehlutyk/thesis/content/1-introduction.md

 LOCATE

-More recently, two paradigm shifts have started
+Over the last 40 years, at least two paradigm shifts have started